tczajka/sorting-searching/_drafts/hashing.md

 ## Hashing an integer

-If your keys are integers in some range (say, 30-bit integers), do this:
+If your keys are integers in some range, do this:
 * Pick a prime number {%latex%}p{%endlatex%} that is at least as large as the range of keys.
 * Pick random {%latex%}0 \le a, b < p{%endlatex%}, {%latex%}a\ne 0{%endlatex%}.